Top 10 Home Loan Protection Tips – Are you protecting yourself financially?

 Educate yourself.
 We have endeavored to provide all necessary information for you to have a basic understanding of the mortgage industry, products and your rights as a consumer – so please take some time to read it.

 Search for a mortgage broker that you are comfortable with.
 Have a look at their experience and qualifications.
-All Mortgage Brokers listed on this site are members of the MFAA or FBAA and need to be licensed with ASIC and COSL.
+All Mortgage Brokers listed on this site are members of the MFAA or FBAA and need to be licensed with ASIC.

 Beware of door-to-door and telephone salespeople because you really don’t know who they are and if they are qualified.